IntersectMBO/cardano-node-tests/doc/stake_credential_history_tool.md

 BALANCE ----------- EpochNo 17, SlotNo 17070, balance: Lovelace 100000000
 ```

-With the Stake Credential History Tool, we can see events like registrations, de-registrations, delegations, instantaneous rewards, reward withdrawals, mentions inside pool parameter registrations, and also per-epoch active stake and rewards.
+With the stake credential history tool, we can see events like registrations, de-registrations, delegations, instantaneous rewards, reward withdrawals, mentions inside pool parameter registrations, and also per-epoch active stake and rewards.

 ```sh